Nikhilthecodr/Synthosphere_Nikhil/README.md

 ![image](https://github.com/Nikhilthecodr/Synthosphere_Nikhil/assets/111330348/3448e83d-30a5-4cc9-9d45-4a04ab8aff5d)

-The functionality of 16-bit single cycle MIPS Processor is retained post-synthesis.
-Hence the deisgn does not have Simulation-Synthesis Mismatch
+The behavior and functionality of the 16-bit single-cycle MIPS Processor are successfully preserved after the synthesis process, ensuring that there is no disparity between the design's performance in simulation and its behavior in the synthesized hardware.
+This indicates that the synthesized design accurately represents the intended processor functionality, and any potential simulation-synthesis mismatch has been effectively mitigated.